antoniogss/antoniogss/README.md

 Welcome to my Github page!
 I am a Chemist persuing a new carrer as a Data Scientist.

 #### 🌱 Things I am currently working on:
-- Finish my Chemistry Ph.D at the Universidade Federal de São Paulo.
+- Finish my Chemistry Ph.D at the Universidade Federal de São Paulo
 - Taking online courses about Data Science and Machine Learning
 <!-- - Business practices on [bi4 Group Spain](https://github.com/bi4group) 🚀 *coming soon* -->